Tag Archives: Tuning

 What are we talking about based on the subject?

 Tuning the stock OEM computer that comes in the car.
-The majority stated below are also key points for Engine Management Systems or Powertrain Solutions.
+The majority of the points stated below are also key points for Engine Management Systems or Powertrain Solutions.

 Mechanical needs

 1. Try to understand what tuning is.
-Tuning allows the car to compensate for the environment for which it operates in.
-Either for general purposes or having high performance needs.
+Tuning allows the car to compensate for the environment in which it operates, whether for general purposes or high-performance needs.

-2. What is needs before tuning – Mechanically
+2. What is needed before tuning – Mechanically

 1. Full Engine Oil service